Secrets of the Hagia Sophia

 In 532, not long after the destruction of the second church, Byzantine Emperor Justinian I called for an even more ornate church to be constructed.

 What we know as the Hagia Sophia opened its doors in 537, and served as the seat of the Eastern Orthodox Patriarch of Constantinople.
 It briefly fell into the hands of Roman Catholicism (from 1204 until 1261) during The Crusades.
 In 1453, the Hagia Sophia became an imperial mosque when the Ottomans conquered the city.
-It would remain an Islamic house of worship until 1935, when it was secularized and converted to its current form: a museum.
+It would remain an Islamic house of worship until 1935, when it was secularized and converted to a museum.

 It boasts ingenious architecture